Prep time: 10 minutes - Cook time: 1 hour - Serves: 4

 Swapping a baked potato for a sweet potato will give you extra fibre, while the tomatoes in this dish provide a good dose of vitamin C. Double the recipe and you’ll have plenty left for lunch the next day.

-This dish is: Low in fat, saturated fat and sugar • High in fibre and protein • High in vitamin A • A source of vitamin C, potassium and manganese
+This dish is: Gluten free • vegetarian • low in fat, saturated fat and sugar • high in fibre and protein • high in vitamin A • a source of vitamin C, potassium and manganese

 - 4 medium sweet potatoes